Skip to main content

 Water purification method №1 — Reverse Osmosis

-Reverse Osmosis water purification method
+Reverse Osmosis purification

 Reverse osmosis uses a pump to create pressure that forces water through a semi-porous membrane, leaving most dissolved salts and minerals behind.
 A five-stage system combines reverse osmosis with carbon filters, removing microbial content, chlorine, and salts that cause water hardness.
 To find the right reverse osmosis performance for your plant, you’ll need a filter that achieves a high salt rejection and recovery rate.
 The latter tells you how much water you recover from the filtration process.
 A low recovery rate can weigh heavily on your utility bills, so look for 75% to 85%.
 Today’s reverse osmosis filters achieve their job using improved membrane technology.
 They can even achieve nanofiltration.
 The smaller the pore size, the more thoroughly it can remove contaminants.